US accused of planning crackdown on pipeline protests

 They asked the court to order the release of all documents about cooperation over the pipeline between federal, state and local law enforcement and private security companies.

-The groups cited confrontations between law enforcement and protesters, including many Native Americans, that turned violent during construction of another crude oil project, the Dakota Access Pipeline through South Dakota.
+The groups cited confrontations between law enforcement and protesters, including many Native Americans, which turned violent during construction of the Dakota Access Pipeline through South Dakota.

-The clash over Dakota Access included surveillance and prosecution of protesters, Montana ACLU attorney Alex Rate said.
+The clash over Dakota Access included surveillance and prosecution of protesters, Montana ACLU Attorney Alex Rate said.
 Planning appears to be underway for a similar response to protesters against Keystone XL, Rate said, citing documents obtained through public records requests submitted to state and local agencies.

 "The big question is what level of attention the (federal) government is paying to the issue," Rate said.
 "If you're an indigenous person in Montana planning to protest peacefully against the construction of the pipeline, you have to be nervous about how the government is going to react."